Agents

 Pokes and the Wallet?

 Each Poke run costs the underlying model call.
-Poke settings show recent runs and their cost.
+Poke settings show the last run's status and error, plus how many times the Poke has been sent.

 Can visitors chat with my public Genie?

 No. Conversations belong to you.
-Visitors only read the profile and public artefacts.
+Visitors only read the profile page and its timeline — they can't send messages or modify anything.

 Turning Build in Public off?